ATEspin/schotterInR/README.md

-The easiest way to build a square in ggplot2 is probably using *geom\_rect*, however I did not find a way to rotate the geometry, so I decided to go for a polygon (*geom\_polygon*) and control the position of the 4 vertices outsite ggplot.
+The easiest way to build a square in ggplot2 is probably using *geom\_rect*, however I did not find a way to rotate the geometry, so I decided to go for a polygon (*geom\_polygon*) and control the position of the 4 vertex outsite ggplot.
 For that I created the following
 function:

     square<-function(x0=1,y0=1, size=1, angle=0){